What can you do in Seattle on a Friday or Saturday night that doesn’t involve drinking? Plenty.

 With bars 100% smoke-free since 2006, the distance between drinks culture and smoking culture has grown.
 While bar-goers hastily sucking down a cigarette outside their favorite pub is still a common sight, the ability to enjoy a smoke is increasingly relegated to the small but vibrant hookah lounge scene.
 Unlike cigars, cigarettes or pipe-smoking, hookahs provide a very light, cooler smoke and are enjoyed by those who consider themselves non-smokers.
 Tobacco comes in flavors like watermelon, vanilla and apple, and a hookah (but not the mouthpiece) is shared by as many as four people.

 While some hookah lounges are BYOB (bring your own beverage--for an “uncorking” fee), the vibe at these spots is very different from most bars.
-Some favorites include Cloud 9 in the Central District and Medina Lounge in the ID.
+A favorite includes Cloud 9 in the Central District.

 While plenty of theaters run movies at 9 p.m. or 10 p.m., the Egyptian on Pine offers midnight movie screenings every Friday and Saturday, running a different film each week.
-The titles tend to be edgy cult classics (examples include The Big Lebowski, The Dark Crystal, Back to the Future and The Princess Bride) and the crowd enthusiastic.
+The titles tend to be edgy cult classics (examples include The Big Lebowski, The Dark Crystal, and Back to the Future) and the crowd enthusiastic.
 While certainly a portion of that crowd has had a few drinks earlier in the evening, it’s just the right balance of raucous but respectful.
 The U-District’s Grand Illusion will also sometimes program late night fare, though it tends to be deeper into the cultish or camp classic (the upcoming Porkys, for example).

 Certainly there’s lots of great music to be had in clubs that serve drinks, but some of the best venues in town are all-ages.
 The Vera Project at the Seattle Center, Fremont Abbey in Fremont, El Corazon on Eastlake, The Showbox downtown (for some shows), and Chop Suey on Capitol Hill all program top-notch local and touring groups for all-ages crowds.
 Dmitrou’s Jazz Alley is also all-ages for shows before 9 p.m., which usually includes their biggest names.